Application Closed

 Applications are open for several weeks during the summer and are then reviewed by a team of USM faculty and staff members from OLLI and the Graduate Research Opportunities program.

 The last day to apply to be an OLLI Fellow for the 2024-2025 academic year was July 31, 2024.
-We look forward to announcing the latest fellowship cohort in late August!
+We look forward to sharing application information for the next cohort of OLLI Fellows in Spring 2025!

 Meet the OLLI Fellows